Gear-dev-sudo/Gen-AI-project_Cautious-Speculative-Decoding/README.md

 - **Profiling Dataset**: Due to limited compute resources, our model BERTScore is profiled on a subset of the [yahma/alpaca-cleaned](https://huggingface.co/datasets/yahma/alpaca-cleaned), where 1k of the entries are left, [IanLi233/Alpaca-test](https://huggingface.co/datasets/IanLi233/Alpaca-test)

+- **Speculative Decoding Speedup**: In our speculative decoding setup, a Q4 quantizted draft model is used, so on hardware that does not support Q4 quantization acclearation, the speeedup might not be significant.
 ```
 max_seq_length = 2048 # Choose any!
 Unsloth auto support RoPE Scaling internally!
 dtype = None # None for auto detection.
 Float16 for Tesla T4, V100, Bfloat16 for Ampere+